glotzerlab/signac-docs/docs/source/flow-project.rst

 We can define both *pre* and *post* conditions, which allow us to define arbitrary workflows as an acyclic graph.
 A operation is only executed if **all** pre-conditions are met, and at *at least one* post-condition is not met.

+..
+TODO: link to pre and post condition API doc here?

 .. tip::